 The guided tour includes the following landmarks:

-- Colosseum: Explore the Colosseum, Rome’s most emblematic symbol and the world’s largest oval amphitheater, built to hold over 50,000 spectators.
+- Colosseum: Explore the Colosseum, Rome’s most emblematic symbol and the world’s largest oval amphitheatre, built to hold over 50,000 spectators.

 - Roman Forum: Discover the Roman Empire’s symbol of power and sophisticated social, religious and political style of living.